 Crypto ETP investors waive a yearly $64.9M in staking rewards

-A recent Finoa study found that investors in single-asset crypto ETP (exchange-traded products) forfeit a yearly $64.9m of potential staking yields every year, corresponding to almost 6.8% of the total value of single-asset Proof-of-Stake token crypto ETP.
+A recent Finoa study found that investors in single-asset crypto ETP (exchange-traded products) forfeit a yearly $64.9m worth of potential staking returns every year, corresponding to almost 6.8% of the total value of single-asset Proof-of-Stake token crypto ETP.

 The Proof-of-Stake cryptocurrencies with the highest volume by assets under custody for the analyzed ETPs are Binance Coin (BNB) - 46.7%, Solana (SOL) - 16.2%, and Cardano (ADA) - 7.8%.

-Only 20% of crypto ETPs offer staking yields, with the vast majority of funds not enabling investors to earn rewards on their Proof-of-Stake assets.
+Only 20% of crypto ETPs offer staking rewards, with the vast majority of funds not enabling investors to earn on their Proof-of-Stake assets.

-Proof-of-Stake coins offer a yield opportunity unique to decentralized financial markets
+Proof-of-Stake coins offer a returns opportunity unique to decentralized financial markets

 Over the years, digital asset investment opportunities have become more diverse, offering up entry points for all levels of expertise.
-Approaches range from the simple holding of an asset (via direct custody or ETPs), to generating yield from crypto-native strategies, such as staking, lending, or participating in decentralized finance.
+Approaches range from the simple holding of an asset (via direct custody or ETPs) to generating returns from crypto-native strategies, such as staking, lending, or participating in decentralized finance.

 The nature of crypto-assets brings novel yield strategies that ETP investors cannot benefit from.
-Specifically, direct owners of Proof-of-Stake currencies can earn an annual percentage yield (APYs) by delegating their stakes to blockchain validators, who use these stakes to run and maintain the network.
-Indirect owners of cryptocurrencies, on the other hand, are missing out on this yield when investing in crypto through ETPs.
+Specifically, direct owners of Proof-of-Stake currencies can earn rewards expressed as annual percentage yields (APYs) by delegating their stakes to blockchain validators, who use these stakes to run and maintain the network.
+Indirect owners of cryptocurrencies, on the other hand, are missing out on this opportunity when investing in crypto through ETPs.

-In a study conducted by Finoa, it was found that investors in single-asset ETPs of Proof-of-Stake tokens are missing out on a potential $64.9M of yield per year from staking, or about 6.8% of the total AuM of these ETPs.
+In a study conducted by Finoa, it was found that investors in single-asset ETPs of Proof-of-Stake tokens are missing out on a potential $64.9M of staking rewards per year, or about 6.8% of the total AuM of these ETPs.
 The calculation takes into account a typical validator commission fee of 10% of rewards.

 In addition, investors are paying $22.4m in fees per year to the providers of these ETPs, which corresponds to an average yearly fee of 2.3%.

 When considering which Proof-of-Stake assets to acquire and stake, holders should consider the differences between the nominal and the real yields of these assets.
 The nominal yield represents the volume of rewards that a holder can get by staking these assets, calculated based on the number of tokens held.
 Unlike the “real yield”, the nominal yield doesn’t take into account the token dilution rate, sometimes also mislabeled as the “token inflation” rate, which represents the rate at which new tokens are issued to pay validators for their work.

 The data was mostly collected from publicly available sources, with the values for the staking rewards coming from stakingrewards.com, and the numbers on fund AuMs sourced from ByteTree, as well as from the individual websites of the respective trusts.
 These values are correct as of April 2022.